manuelJung/rlx-store/packages/react/README.md

 Due to the fact that the `createStore` function always returns the same store object, we can use the `useStore` hook in multiple components and they will always share the same store, but will be updated based on state changes due to their own `setState` functions, which are passed to the subscriptions of the store.

+#### Remarks from discussion

+Selectors should be implemented to prevent components that only listen to part of the state to be rerendered when the state changes.
+This should be done by a technique that is similiar to depency arrays in React.
+So that the developer is responsible for providing the correct information to the library.
+(Refer to ReReSelect for API)

+- Maybe we can use useReducer to trigger specific updates in specific components

 #### Pros
 - Easy to implement
 - The way React works